ArnaultMICHEL/guacamole-compose/README.md

 # Abstract

-Docker compose project with [guacamole](https://guacamole.apache.org/) VDI services, relying on [Keycloak](https://www.keycloak.org/) for authentication and role based access control (RBAC).
+This project propose a free VDI service based on [guacamole](https://guacamole.apache.org/), relying on [Keycloak](https://www.keycloak.org/) for authentication and role based access control (RBAC).

 The strenght of two great open source software combined :
 - Guacamole :
-  - only needs an HTML 5 Browser to access remote console or desktop on end users device,
+  - only needs an HTML 5 Browser to access remote desktop or console on end users device,
   - only need 1 CPU with 2GB RAM per 25 connected users
   - is very reactive (if proxies doesn't blocks websockets...)
-- Keycloak provides a lot of very nice security features.
+- Keycloak provides a lot of security features for authentication, authorization, session managment.

-Ready in 10 minutes, with MFA available in option :)
+Ready in 10 minutes, with [MFA](https://en.wikipedia.org/wiki/Multi-factor_authentication) available in option :)

 Configuration of [Guacamole](./config/guacamole/guacamole-groups-and-connections/) and [Keycloak](./config/keycloak/) can be managed as code with terraform, which improve configuration managment and auditability.